 Additionally, the Department participated in discussions involving cybersecurity on a national and international basis through Director Farmer's position as the Chair of the Cybersecurity Working Group, also created by the NAIC.
 The result of Director Farmer's efforts concerning cyber security was the creation of the NAIC's Insurance Data Security Model Law.
 This model was introduced, received approval and was ultimately signed into law by Governor McMaster in the 2018 Legislative session.
 While various aspects of the Legislation are phased in over the next two years, effective January 1, 2019, all licensees of the SC Department of Insurance, with some exceptions, must comply with the reporting requirements regarding a cybersecurity event.
 Several other states have enacted the model law while additional states intend to introduce legislation in the upcoming sessions.
 At the state level, the Department continues to work with our domestic industry to ensure that each company has in place, not only procedures to mitigate cyber breaches, but equally important, a plan that with assist policyholders should such breaches occur.
-It is anticipated that the entire state domestic industry will be in full compliance when the applicable required dates occur.
+We believe the entire state domestic industry is currently in full compliance with the South Carolina Insurance Data Security Act.